 Do you want to blog about a skill that you have that you think can help others?
 Do you love writing and just want to share your stories with the world?
-Maybe you love cooking or sewing or garage saleing.
+Maybe you love cooking or sewing or garage sale-ing.

-The answers aren’t written in stone so if at first you decide you want to write a blog about all your yummy vegan cooking recipes, but then later you want to change it to a a wider range of topics on a vegan lifestyle, that’s fine.
+The answers aren’t written in stone so if at first you decide you want to write a blog about all your yummy vegan cooking recipes, but then later you want to change it to a wider range of topics on a vegan lifestyle, that’s fine.
 You can.
 It’s your blog.
 You get to decide.

 Keep in mind that if you want to blog about painting polka dots on your Lego pieces, I’m not sure too many people would be interested in reading about that.
 And it might be a somewhat narrow topic.
 Just kidding, but I hope you get my point.

-Hopefully you want to blog about something hugely popular but if not maybe you’ll get some inspiration from thispost: 9 Strange and Wonderful Niche Blogs.
+Hopefully, you want to blog about something hugely popular but if not maybe you’ll get some inspiration from this post: 9 Strange and Wonderful Niche Blogs.

 Having said that you might be thinking “There are already so many <your-subject> blogs out there, is there really any point in starting a new one?”

 If that’s the case, then here’s the thing.
-The reason there are so many <your-subject> blogs out there is because there’s a huge amount of people interested in that subject.
+The reason there are so many <your-subject> blogs out there is that there’s a huge amount of people interested in that subject.
 And you are the only person with your individual voice.
 So it’s all good.
 Pick your subject and don’t worry.